HEMANTHSAI2005/appointment-system/README.md

-# 🎓 College Appointment Booking System API
+# 🎓 College Professor Appointment Booking System API

 This is the backend API for a **College Appointment Booking System**, where students can book appointments with professors based on their availability.
 It is built with **Node.js**, **Express**, and **MongoDB**, and includes secure **JWT authentication** for both students and professors.